plentymarkets/plugin-payment-sumup/meta/documents/user_guide_en.md

 To use the SumUp Air with plentymarkets POS, you need the following:

-* SumUp Air card reading device * SumUp access data * plentymarkets POS * Mobile device on which the plentymarkets app is installed
+* plentymarkets POS
+* Mobile device on which the plentymarkets app is installed
+* SumUp Air card reading device
+* SumUp login details
+__**Tip:**__ The SumUp login details are entered when you process the first card payment using the SumUp Air.
+As such, provide POS users with these login details if necessary.

 Check the [plentymarkets manual](https://knowledge.plentymarkets.com/omni-channel/pos/pos-einrichten) for further information on hardware requirements and setting up plentymarkets POS.